mcneel/rhino.inside-revit/docs/readme.md

 ## Adding Email Links

-Emails links (`mailto:`) need to be obfuscated to avoid crawlers to extract email from the Wiki pages.
+Emails links (`mailto:`) need to be obfuscated to avoid crawlers to extract email from the Docs pages.
 Use the method described below:

 - Open developers tools in your browser.
 - Open JavaScript console tab